 We would like to start by asking you about your background.
 How would you describe yourself?

 That’s actually quite a difficult question.
 Formally I'm a professor at the Willem de Kooning Academy and the Piet Zwart Institute in Rotterdam.
-In the Netherlands, we have this particular construction of so called practice-oriented research at art schools.
-My job is to look at the developments and changes of the overall field of Art and Design to make sure that we as an art school are not teaching the art practice of the last century.
+In the Netherlands, we have this particular construction of so-called practice-oriented research at art schools.
+My job is to look at the developments and changes of the overall field of arts and design to help making sure that we as an art school are not teaching the art practice of the last century.
 My focus is on self-organized and DIY forms of artistic practice and what we can learn from them.
 That, of course, has a lot to do with floppy disks.

 We would like to know more about this link between DIY practices and floppy disks.
 Is this relationship something contemporary or has it always been there?

-Well, the floppy disk was originally invented as a kind of business technology, for business computers and business data exchange, but it also became intrinsically linked with the history of home computing.
-After audiocassettes it was the first affordable storage medium for home computers in the eighties.
+Well, the floppy disk was originally invented as a business technology, for business computers and business data exchange, but later it became intrinsically linked with the history of home computing.
+After audiocassettes it was the first affordable storage medium for home computers in the eighties and nineties.

 Did your personal relationship with floppy disks also start back then?

-Absolutely, I first got in touch with home computers in 1981 or 1982.
-I'm born in 1969, so I must have been about 12 or 13 years old.
-That was the time when the very first affordable home computers came up in Europe.
+Absolutely, I first got in touch with home computers in 1981 or 1982.when I was 12 or 13 years old.
+That was the time when the very first affordable home computers became available in Europe.
 My first home computer was the Sinclair ZX81.
-You could say that it was the great grandfather of the Raspberry Pi in a way, because of its low costs.
+You could call it the great grandfather of the Raspberry Pi, because of its unrivaled low cost (of 140 Euro if we adjust for inflation between 1982 and 2020) and simple construction.
 This was a breakthrough, although the computer couldn’t do very much.
-It was basically a kind of extended pocket calculator that you could connect to a screen.
-You couldn't load more than one kilobyte into the working memory of this thing, so you used a tape cassette recorder to record your data.
-There was actually a memory extension for 16 kilobyte, which felt like infinite worlds and infinite space.
-Compare that to the 1,4MB of the floppy disk!
+It was essentially a programmable pocket calculator that could be connected to a screen and which could also display text and monochrome pixel graphics.
+It had a working memory of only one kilobyte , and you needed to connect a tape cassette recorder to save and load data.
+You could extend with a memory with an external module from 1 to 16 kilobyte, which felt like infinite worlds and infinite space.
+Compare that to the 1.4MB (i.e. 1440 Kilobytes) of the floppy disk!

 That’s at least 87,5 times the memory.
 When did you start using floppy disks?

-The first computer that I had with a built-in floppy drive was the Atari 1040ST, which was a kind of cheap knockoff of the first Macintosh computers.
-It was a very strange machine that basically had the same CPU as the early Amiga and the first Macintosh computers.
-It had a desktop that was kind of a primitive knockoff of the first generation Mac, but the underlying operating system more resembled MS DOS.
+The first computer that I had with a built-in floppy drive was the Atari 1040ST, which was low-cost knockoff of the first Macintosh computers; a very strange machine that had the same CPU as the early Amiga and the first Macintosh computers.
+Its desktop interface was a unsophisticated knockoff of the first generation Mac, but the underlying operating system more resembled MS DOS.
 This machine was particularly popular with people who made music, because it was the only one that had a built-in MIDI interface at the time.
 You could use it for controlling synthesizers.

 Did you also use your Atari for this purpose?